planning 17 min read

 Arts, Theater, and Performing Arts Camps

 Arts camps are where the Bay Area's institutional depth really shows.
 San Jose Museum of Art, Oakland Museum of California, the de Young, Berkeley Rep's summer programs, and the California College of Arts youth programs all run serious, professionally taught summer arts intensives.
+Arts camps average $445/week — one of the most affordable specialty categories, with 485 programs tracked.

 For performing arts specifically, the Bay Area has an unusually strong roster of musical theater, improv, and ensemble programs.
 Berkeley Rep's education program, Theatreworks Silicon Valley's summer programs, and Young Performers Theatre in San Francisco are among the most respected names.
 Prices range from free (School of Arts and Culture in East San José) to $600/week for museum-based programs.

-Full guide: Arts and Theater Summer Camps in the Bay Area 2026
+Full guides: Arts and Theater Summer Camps in the Bay Area 2026 | Dance & Performing Arts Camps in the Bay Area 2026

 Sports and Outdoor Adventure Camps

 Outdoor and adventure camps take full advantage of the Bay Area's extraordinary geography — the Pacific coast, Muir Woods, Point Reyes, the Santa Cruz Mountains, and the Marin Headlands are all within an hour of most Bay Area zip codes.
-Peninsula Outdoor School, the YMCA's outdoor programs, and camp programs in the Santa Cruz Mountains are popular for families who want their kids off screens and in nature.

 Nature, Ecology, and Environmental Camps

 The Bay Area's proximity to national parks, wildlife refuges, and marine sanctuaries makes it one of the strongest regions in the country for ecology-focused camps.
 The Golden Gate National Recreation Area runs Junior Ranger programs; the Lindsay Wildlife Experience in Walnut Creek runs hands-on wildlife camps; and the Coyote Hills Regional Park nature camps through East Bay Regional Park District are perennial favorites for elementary-aged kids who love wildlife and ecosystems.
+Outdoor/nature camps average $528/week — the second-most expensive category behind STEM.

 Full guide: Outdoor and Nature Summer Camps in the Bay Area 2026